 Defense Base Act Attorney

-Javier Ruiz is a leading Defense Base Act Attorney representing injured contractors against KBR SEII FLUOR DYNCORP and VECTRUS.
-DBA Law firm serving clients in the USA and around the world.
+Javier Ruiz is a leading Defense Base Act Attorney representing injured contractors against KBR SEII FLUOR DYNCORP and VECTRUS/V2X.
+I serve clients in the USA and around the world.

 My job is to use the law to the fullest extent to help our clients return to the life they had before they were injured and to maximize their recovery when an injury happens.